A wide range of digital tools can be used for learning, conducting and sharing research, and building a profile.

 Your digital footprint is the data you leave behind when you go online.

-The Managing Your Digital Footprint initiative provides workshops, resources and advice.
+The Managing Your Digital Footprint service provides workshops, resources and advice.
 Find out about the Digital Footprint online course (MOOC) and get some advice on e-Professionalism.